+Review process

+Committee achievements

-Review process The Committee set aside time at one of its scheduled meetings to discuss its performance over the financial year in achieving the objectives set out in its Charter and to consider areas of focus to maintain or improve its effectiveness.
-Committee achievements The Committee considers it has been effective over the financial year, most notably in relation to workplace health and safety.
+The Committee set aside time at one of its scheduled meetings to discuss its performance over the financial year in achieving the objectives set out in its Charter and to consider areas of focus to maintain or improve its effectiveness.

+The Committee considers it has been effective over the financial year, most notably in relation to workplace health and safety.
 Over the financial year, it has overseen significant reductions in AGL's lost time injury frequency rate from 2.5 to 1.0.
-The Committee has also overseen: changes to AGL's HSE organisational structure which have improved AGL's capabilities in this area; enhancements to HSE reporting; improvements in AGL's HSE framework in relation to contractors working on AGL's major construction projects; and - revisions to AGL's Customer Charter.
+The Committee has also overseen:

+- changes to AGL's HSE organisational structure which have improved AGL's capabilities in this area; - enhancements to HSE reporting; - improvements in AGL's HSE framework in relation to contractors working on AGL's major construction projects; and - revisions to AGL's Customer Charter.

 While workplace health and safety will continue to be an important focus, the Committee anticipates that it will spend more time over the next year on sustainability matters, particularly with the new obligations under the National Greenhouse Emissions Reporting Act and on overseeing AGL's engagement with the communities in which it operates.

+People and Performance Committee

+Review process

+Committee achievements

-People and Performance Committee Review process The Committee set aside time at one of its scheduled meetings to discuss its performance over the financial year in achieving the objectives set out in its Charter and to consider areas of focus to maintain or improve its effectiveness.
-Committee achievements The Committee considers it has been effective over the financial year.
-Each of its four meetings during the year focused on one of the following key strategic issues: - driving improvement in levels of employee engagement; talent management, including development of succession plans for key roles; talent management, including development of succession plans for key roles; performance management and employee relations strategy; and performance management and employee relations strategy; and remuneration.
-The Committee has also overseen: performance management and employee relations strategy; and remuneration.
+The Committee set aside time at one of its scheduled meetings to discuss its performance over the financial year in achieving the objectives set out in its Charter and to consider areas of focus to maintain or improve its effectiveness.

+The Committee considers it has been effective over the financial year.
+Each of its four meetings during the year focused on one of the following key strategic issues:

+- driving improvement in levels of employee engagement; - talent management, including development of succession plans for key roles; - $\,$ $\,$ performance management and employee relations strategy; and - remuneration.

+The Committee has also overseen:

+- implementation of a number of employee development programs to improve skills and raise employee engagement levels; and - redesign of AGL's Long-Term Incentive Plan to provide better alignment of executive remuneration with sustained increases to Shareholder value.